US Pushes Taliban To Reduce Violence As Deal Enters next Phase - UrduPoint

 US Pushes Taliban To Reduce Violence As Deal Enters 'next Phase'

-The two sides signed an agreement in February that saw Washington pledge to withdraw all troops from Afghanistan by the middle of next year, in return for the insurgents promising to hold negotiations with the Afghan government to end the long-running conflict.
+The two sides signed an agreement in February that saw Washington pledge to withdraw all troops from Afghanistan by the middle of next year, in return for the insurgents promising to hold negotiations with the Afghan government to end the decades-old war.

 Under phase one, the US said it would reduce troops to 8,600 within 135 days, while completely removing forces from five military bases.